St Petroc's Church, Bodmin: Features of St Petroc's Church

+There are a number of interesting monuments, including the black Delabole slate memorial to Richard Durant, his wives and twenty children, carved in low relief.
+There is also a twelfth-century ivory casket which is thought to have once contained relics of St Petroc.

 Prior Vyvyan's tomb

 There are a number of interesting monuments, most notably that of Prior Vivian which was formerly in the Priory Church (Thomas Vivian's effigy lying on a chest: black Catacleuse stone and grey marble).
 Thomas Vyvyan (or Vivian), the penultimate prior of Bodmin Priory, was consecrated bishop of the titular see of Megara in Greece in 1517.
 As a bishop he could relieve Bishop Oldham of Exeter by acting as his suffragan in the archdeaconry of Cornwall.
 At Rialton, chief manor of the priory, Prior Vyvyan, a Cornishman, had already built c.
 1510 a good residence for himself; parts of this structure are still extant.
 His tomb was not destroyed at the Reformation but relocated in the parish church.

 Baptismal font

 The font of a type common in Cornwall is of the 12th century: large and finely carved.
 The type may also be found at Altarnun and elsewhere but Bodmin's font is the largest and most highly ornamented of any of this type.